Part 7: Tech Stone

 “Let’s go,” I said to PC as the suit outlined the rock exit for me.

-I made great pace in the S.E.E.S., being able to run at a fast full speed without tiring.
+I made great pace in the S.E.E.S., being able to run at a faster speed without tiring.

 PC updated me from on my shoulder, “We should get to the jumper in just under an hour.”